 Members of Colombia's political elite were also among the Cali Cartel’s allies.

-“So Gilberto, that means you are not my friend, and since you are not my friend, then you are my enemy, and I will treat you as an enemy from now on,” Escobar said to El Ajedrecista, he said in an interview with Sánchez Cristo.
+“So Gilberto, that means you are not my friend, and since you are not my friend, then you are my enemy, and I will treat you as an enemy from now on,” Escobar told El Ajedrecista, according to the interview with Sánchez Cristo.

 Legacy and Influence

 Gilberto Rodríguez Orejuela’s arrest not only represented the decline of the Cali Cartel, but also the end of the first generation of Colombian drug trafficking, led by Cali and the Medellín Cartel.
 However, El Ajedrecista’s criminal career also left behind a legacy, one that illustrated how the infiltrating branches of public power could prove more strategic to drug traffickers than waging a war against the State.